jobendik/rift/memory-bank/progress.md

    - ✅ `MinimapSystem` component with integration of existing functionality
    - ✅ `StaminaSystem` for sprint mechanics
    - ✅ `CompassDisplay` for orientation and waypoints
+   - ✅ `WeaponWheel` for weapon selection with radial interface

 4. **Feedback Systems**
    - ✅ `CombatSystem` as coordinator for combat feedback components